 NOTE: Once a line of text has been isolated to letters, it can’t be curved anymore.

 Don’t forget to attach the newly-adjusted letters so they cut out properly.
+Otherwise, they’ll scatter on the mat.

 NOTE: Script fonts don’t often do well when curved.